Electric Riser

 What is an electric riser?

-Electrical risers are important systems in any building, ensuring the safe and reliable transfer of electricity from the main source to individual rooms on each floor.
+Electrical risers ensure the safe and reliable transfer of electricity.
+They move power from the main source straight to individual rooms on every floor.

 Explain it to a child